ZupIT/horusec-docs/content/en/References/CLI.md

 ---
 title: CLI
 weight: 43
-description: You will find here informations about HORUSEC-CLI
+description: You will find here information about HORUSEC-CLI.
 ---

 ---